marcellbarsony/obsidian/Microsoft/Windows/Privesc/Services.md

 Use `sc` and `icacls`

+1. Extract all service names to a file to `Servicenames.txt`

 ```sh
 sc query state= all | findstr "SERVICE_NAME:" >> C:\Temp\Servicenames.txt
 ```

+2. Extract the service names to `services.txt`

 ```sh
 FOR /F "tokens=2 delims= " %i in (C:\Temp\Servicenames.txt) DO @echo %i >> C:\Temp\services.txt
 ```

+3. Retrieve each service's executable path to `path.txt`

 ```sh
 FOR /F %i in (C:\Temp\services.txt) DO @sc qc %i | findstr "BINARY_PATH_NAME" >> C:\Temp\path.txt